You and your horses CAN help to save the planet from climate change!Mar 07, 2021

 Chickens can help to manage stable manure (and collected paddock manure)!

 For paddock manure, the absolute best way to maximize the positives is to harness the amazing power of dung beetles.

-Dung beetles have so many benefits for the wider environment, your time, your budget etc. etc. they are a whole subject in themselves.
+Dung beetles have so many benefits for the wider environment, your time, your budget, etc.; they are a whole subject in themselves.
 We call them the world's manure management experts - absolutely NOTHING you do when managing manure comes close to what dung beetles can do.

 It is easy to feel overwhelmed when it comes to making changes, especially when you feel like you are 'swimming against the tide' and you feel like you are the only person who seems to care.
-But if even if you just make very small changes, say you improve things by just 10% each year, you will still see big improvements and you will be moving in the right direction.
+But even if you make very small changes and say you improve things by just 10% each year, you will still see big improvements and be moving in the right direction.

 How can you learn more about horses, land management and the environment?